Skip to main content

 Luca Gagliardone

-I’m a PhD candidate in Economics at the New York University.
+I am a PhD candidate in Economics at the New York University, on the 2024-2025 Job Market.

 MailCV